-In the performance evaluation curve, the accuracy is compared to the correlation between different images of environmental changes.
+In the performance evaluation table, the accuracy is compared to the correlation between different images of environmental changes.
 The images are acquired from http://apl-database.jrc.it/Home/sigdata.htm/ for landmine MWIR images in a sand lane, gravel lane, mixture lane.

 These data were collected at Meerdael (Belgium) minefields on 1st, 2nd and 3rd of April 1998 using mid-wave infrared cameras - AGEMA (3um-5um).
-These images are chosen to prove the efficiency of the algorithm and its usefulness in the landmine detection applications [9, 13].
-The accuracy here is defined by comparing the actual image (priori knowledge) with the fused image.
+These images are chosen to prove the efficiency of the algorithm and its usefulness in the landmine detection applications [9].
+The accuracy here is defined by comparing the actual image with the fused image.
+The actual image here is the "best sensor" - the base image with the highest classification accuracy (minimum error by the clustering method used).